KristiyanDarvenyashki/1-stream-FE-task/README.md

-This is a project task that was given to me see my knowledge and skills using React.
+This is a project task that was given to me to see my knowledge and skills using React.

 The task is as follows: